billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Make bind type correctly
-* Write rest of Data.List and Prelude, and document everything undocumented
+* Write rest of Data.List
 * Final refactor of everything
 * Write rest of README
 * Write tests for everything